marcloeb/rareskills/rsWeek13/EN_25_Motorbike.md

 }
 ```

 This is the new implementation I want to upgrade to and call the kill function.
-To do this I create two function selectors - upgradeToAndCall and kill.
+To do this I create one function selectors - kill.
 With the web3 library the only way to call a function with parameters is sentTransfer, for this I need to encode the full function with web3.eth.encodeFunctionCall.
 This function takes the function signature as json and followed with the parameters in an array.
 Unfortunately no method is there for adding the function selector as string.
+After encoding I use sendTransaction to the implementation contract.

 ```apache
 // encode the kill function